• Skip to primary navigation

 Why You'll Love This Recipe

-• Quick and easy.
-The batter comes together in one bowl, and the donuts are done in under 30 minutes.
+• The batter comes together in one bowl, and the donuts are done in under 30 minutes.

-• Baked instead of fried.
-The donuts are baked perfectly in a donut pan rather than fried in heavy oils, so they're healthier, and clean-up is easy peasy.
+• The donuts are baked perfectly in a donut pan rather than fried in heavy oils, so they're healthier, and clean-up is easy peasy.

-• Perfect for fall.
-This is a fun recipe the whole family will enjoy.
+• This is a fun recipe the whole family will enjoy.
 The buttery cinnamon sugar glaze is super simple and SO good, and the warm and cozy flavors scream fall!
+Don't want the cinnamon?
+Make regular low-calorie baked donuts for a delicious treat that everyone loves.

 Ingredients You’ll Need